-We invite applications for two Postdoctoral Research Associates to work with Dr Thomas Bloom at the Mathematical Institute, University of Oxford.
-These are two-year, fixed-term positions, funded by the Royal Society.
-We anticipate the start-date for these positions to be 01 September 2024.
+We invite applications for a Postdoctoral Research Associate to work with Dr Lukas Brantner at the Mathematical Institute, University of Oxford.
+This is a 3-year fixed term position and is funded by the Royal Society.
+We anticipate that the successful candidate will take up the position between 1 February 2024 at the earliest and 1 October 2024 at the latest.